Skip to main content

 Founder of Clariti Advisory and sustainable finance leader

-Jason Taylor is a capital markets professional with over 20 years' experience.
+Jason Taylor is a capital markets professional with over 20 years of experience.
 He is the founder of Clariti Advisory, a boutique sustainable investing and environmental finance firm.
-In recent years he led the development of the sustainable finance strategy for two Canadian banks working in close collaboration with groups across the bank and capital markets to design sustainable finance solutions for investors, corporates, and governments.
+In recent years, he led the development of the sustainable finance strategy for two Canadian banks, working in close collaboration with groups across bank and capital markets to design sustainable finance solutions for investors, corporates, and governments.

 FAQs

-Before each of the three micro-certificate sessions, students should allocate one to two hours for pre-reading.
-This will ensure they are fully prepared for hands-on class activities designed to maximize their learning experience.
+Prior to each session, participants should allocate one to two hours for pre-reading.
+This will ensure they are fully prepared for hands-on class activities.

-Each micro-certificate was intentionally scheduled on a different date during the spring term to allow students to register for as many programs as they wish.
+Each micro-certificate was intentionally scheduled on a different date to allow participants to register for as many as they wish.

 Yes, the John Molson Executive Centre will provide you with a certificate for each program you complete.